 Choosing a high performance floor doesn’t mean sacrificing aesthetics for functionality.
 Flowcrete’s decorative flooring systems combine contemporary style with world-class quality to provide seamless surfaces that can maintain a visual impact despite intense working conditions.

-Hazard Analysis and Critical Control Point (HACCP) certification is an internationally recognized benchmark that means food and beverage producers can rest assured their facilities will meet the USDA, FDA and CFIA standards for safe procurement, production and processing.
+Hazard Analysis and Critical Control Point (HACCP) is a globally recognized Food Safety Program that means food and beverage producers can rest assured their facilities will meet the USDA and FDA standards for safe procurement, production and processing.

 The U.S. Green Building Council’s LEED certification program is increasingly focusing on indoor environmental quality and the impact that several categories of materials, including flooring, have on it.
 This affects the points that can be accrued, as installing floors that are detrimental to the building’s interior and inhabitants will make it harder to achieve green accreditations.